16.2 C

 Initial Phase Requirements

 In the excitement of acquiring a new business, many buyers rush into the integration and growth phase.
-However, rushing the growth will lead to many problems with scattering resources, mismanagement, and lack of information, causing havoc for the buyer.
-When you have a new business on hand, the initial phase will require you to perform additional due-diligence, counter check all liabilities and books you got from the previous owner, conduct Q&A sessions with the employees.
+However, rushing the growth will lead to many problems with scattering resources, mismanagement, and a lack of information, causing havoc for the buyer.
+When you have a new business on hand, the initial phase will require you to perform additional due diligence, counter-check all liabilities and books you got from the previous owner, and conduct Q&A sessions with the employees.
 You will find that the previous owner may not set aside time for your post-purchase queries, so as a precaution, it is ideal to designate time with the seller at the time of preparing the purchase agreement.

 Unexpected Challenges